filipsnastins/concurrency-control-with-dynamodb/README.md

 doesn't match with the current version stored in the database (`1`).
 The user can retry changing the amount, but the application will reject the request because the `PaymentIntent` is now in the `CHARGE_REQUESTED` state that prevents changing the amount.
+As a result, concurrency anomalies are prevented, and `PaymentIntent` invariants are held.

 ```mermaid
 sequenceDiagram